 Portland Radio Group is Maine’s most prolific—and influential—radio broadcasting company.
-With eight (8) distinct brands broadcasting via 11 FM and 2 AM frequencies, plus the Tune In streaming app, it’s estimated we reach well over half the total Metro population every week.
+With eight (8) distinct brands broadcasting via 11 FM and 4 AM frequencies, plus the Tune In streaming app, our stations reach a massive weekly audience of 230,000 people who collectively boast more than $5.3 Billion in annual consumer spending power.
 Each of our audio brands is uniquely curated to create a listening environment that’s uncluttered, demographically disciplined and unequivocally “Mainer” in presentation.
 Our formula is simple but by no means easy:

 Bigger-than-life personality shows that aren’t piped in from Hollywood or Manhattan.
-According to Audio Pulse, 79% of marketers consider local radio on-air personalities to be credible celebrity influencers.
+According to Audio Pulse, 79% of marketers consider local radio on-air personalities to be credible celebrity influencers, while a 2019 study by KRG revealed 77% of listeners would try a brand recommended by their favorite on-air personality.
+More recently, a November 2021 study of 1,200 radio and podcast listeners revealed more than half are more trusting of radio and podcast advertisers than any other medium.
 The Blake Show (with Kelly & Todd) on Coast 93.1 (WMGX); Jon, Joe and Courtney on 101.9 WPOR; and The WGAN Morning News with Matt Gagnon are among the Portland market’s media stars.
 They win here because they’re from here.
+Bring your business to life with the heartfelt authenticity of a personal endorsement by our veteran air talent.

 A commercial environment designed for optimum effectiveness and brand safety.
 Nowadays, advertisers can’t be too cautious about the media they entrust with their valuable brands.
 PRG station policies mandate every element of our programming is credible, non-toxic and reflective of hometown social standards.